-On March 17, 2025, we entered into a warrant inducement agreement (the "Inducement Agreement") with an existing holder (the "Investor") of one of the Company's Series A common stock purchase warrants (collectively, the "Existing Investor Warrants") that we issued as part of the September 2024 Offering, pursuant to which, among other things, the Investor exercised for cash its Existing Investor Warrants to purchase an aggregate of 9,800,000 shares (the "Existing Investor Warrant Shares") of our common stock at a reduced exercise price of \$0.4239 per share (the "Inducement Exercise").
-In consideration for exercising the Existing Investor Warrants, we issued to the Investor a new common stock purchase warrant to purchase up to an aggregate of 10,500,000 shares of common stock (such warrant, the "Inducement Warrant" and such shares of common stock issuable upon exercise thereof, the "Inducement Warrant Shares") (collectively, the "March 2025 Inducement Warrant").
-The Inducement Warrant will become exercisable upon the date we receive approval of our stockholders (the "Stockholder Approval Date") in accordance with the applicable rules and regulations of The Nasdaq Capital Market, and may be exercised following such date through the five-year anniversary of the Stockholder Approval Date, at an exercise price of \$0.4239 per share.
-We received net proceeds of approximately \$3,840 from the March 2025 Inducement Warrant for general corporate purposes, which include growth and expansion of the Personal Health products as we work to increase its revenue following the establishment of Medicare CMS reimbursement of the Ekso Indego Personal device, research and development activities, selling, general and administrative costs, pursuing strategic initiatives, and meeting our other working capital needs.
+On March 17, 2025, we entered into a warrant inducement agreement (the "Inducement Agreement") with an existing holder (the "Investor") of one of the Company's Series A common stock purchase warrants (collectively, the "Existing Investor Warrants") that we issued as part of the September 2024 Offering, pursuant to which, among other things, the Investor exercised for cash its Existing Investor Warrants to purchase an aggregate of 653 thousand shares (the "Existing Investor Warrant Shares") of our common stock at a reduced exercise price of \$6.36 per share (the "Inducement Exercise").
+In consideration for exercising the Existing Investor Warrants, we issued to the Investor a new common stock purchase warrant to purchase up to an aggregate of 700 thousand shares of common stock (such warrant, the "Inducement Warrant" and such shares of common stock issuable upon exercise thereof, the "Inducement Warrant Shares") (collectively, the "March 2025 Inducement Warrant").
+The Inducement Warrant became exercisable on May 16, 2025, and may be exercised following such date through May 16, 2030, at an exercise price of \$6.36 per share.
+We received net proceeds of approximately \$3.9 million from the March 2025 Inducement Warrant for general corporate purposes, which include growth and expansion of the Personal Health products as we work to increase its revenue following the establishment of Medicare CMS reimbursement of the Ekso Indego Personal device, research and development activities, selling, general and administrative costs, pursuing strategic initiatives, and meeting our other working capital needs.

-On September 3, 2024, we sold 3,100,000 shares of common stock, a Pre-Funded Warrant to purchase 2,900,000 shares of common stock, Series A common stock purchase warrants to purchase an aggregate of 6,000,000 shares of common stock, and Series B common stock purchase warrants to purchase an aggregate of 6,000,000 shares of common stock, and Series B common stock purchase warrants to purchase an aggregate of 6,000,000 shares of common stock, and Series B common stock purchase warrants to purchase an aggregate of 6,000,000 shares of common stock in an underwritten public offering (the "September 2024 Offering"), which generated net proceeds of approximately \$5.0 million after deducting the underwriting discount and commissions and offering expenses paid by the Company.
-We are using the net proceeds from the September 2024 Offering for general corporate purposes, which may include growth and expansion of our Personal Health products as we work to increase our revenue following the establishment of Medicare CMS reimbursement of the Ekso Indego Personal device, research and development activities, selling, general and administrative costs, pursuing strategic initiatives, and meeting our other working capital needs.
+On September 3, 2024, we sold 207 thousand shares of common stock, a Pre-Funded Warrant to purchase 193 thousand shares of common stock, Series A common stock purchase warrants to purchase an aggregate of 400 thousand shares of common stock, and Series B common stock purchase warrants to purchase an aggregate of 400 thousand shares of common stock in an underwritten public offering (the "September 2024 Offering"), which generated net proceeds of approximately \$5.0 million after deducting the underwriting discount and commissions and offering expenses paid by the Company.
+We used the net proceeds from the September 2024 Offering for general corporate purposes, which included growth and expansion of our Personal Health products as we work to increase our revenue following the establishment of Medicare CMS reimbursement of the Ekso Indego Personal device, research and development activities, selling, general and administrative costs, pursuing strategic initiatives, and meeting our other working capital needs.

-On January 16, 2024, we sold an aggregate of 3.0 million shares of common stock in a registered direct offering (the "January 2024 Offering") at a price of \$1.55 per share, which generated net proceeds of approximately \$3.9 million after deducting placement agent fees and our estimated offering expenses.
+On January 16, 2024, we sold an aggregate of 198 thousand shares of common stock in a registered direct offering (the "January 2024 Offering") at a price of \$23.25 per share, which generated net proceeds of approximately \$3.9 million after deducting placement agent fees and our estimated offering expenses.